GENI-NSF/geni-tools/README-omniconfigure.txt

 that will automatically configure Omni for users with a standard setup.
 Users with more complicated setups should manually configure Omni.

-You SOULD manually configure Omni if :
+You SHOULD manually configure Omni if :
   * you want to use your account with PlanetLab to reserve GENI resources and you don't already have a copy of your certificate file
   * you want to use multiple GENI accounts (e.g. your account